Building Codes & Industry Standards

 - DSC Scoping Form for Outdoor Recreation Facilities

 - DSC Site Compliance Plan Sample (pdf)

-- Required for DD and CD Deliverables.
+- Required for Design Development (DD) and Construction Documents (CD) Deliverables.

 National Park Service (NPS) Requirements

 NPS Management Policies 2006 - The Guide to Managing the National Park System